Here are 5 Ways to Avoid Painful Gingivitis, also known as Feline Dental Disease, in Cats

 In my quest to find a better dental gel, I found out that alcohol can be deadly for cats and dogs, even in tiny amounts.
 And definitely when given daily over a period of time.
 Their livers cannot process it.
 Not only had I been giving them something that tasted nasty, I had been forcing alcohol in their mouths for a month before I learned that it is dangerous.
 I figured “it must be safe if it’s in the product and being sold in veterinary clinics.”
 Please avoid dental gels containing alcohol.

-DentaSure, a truly natural non-alcohol dental gel for cats
+DentaSure, a truly natural and safe non-alcohol dental gel for cats

 DentaSure is nearly odorless and tasteless.
 It’s ingredients?
 Simple, safe, and healthy:

 - Organic grapefruit seed extract